-Starting with lesson L5.1 for Spanish 2 and L10.1 for Spanish 3, you will need to use the course management system called LingroHub to watch the grammar and vocabulary presentations and to complete your quizzes.
-Visit the LingroHub, https://hub.lingrolearning.com, to obtain basic information about this system.
+Starting with lesson L5.1 for Spanish 2 and L10.1 for Spanish 3, you will need to use the course management system called MyLab Spanish (abbreviated from here on as MyLab) to watch the grammar and vocabulary presentations and to complete your quizzes.
+Visit the MyLab Spanish website, https://mlm.pearson.com/northamerica, to obtain basic information about this system.
 Your instructor will not address questions related to technical problems.
-Instead, these should be directed to LingroLearning.
+These questions should be addressed by filling out the Technical Help Form.